whage/thesis/thesis.md

 A type system is a set of rules that associate a property called a type to various constructs in a computer program.
 A type defines a range of values as well as possible operations on instances of that type.
+In a hardware or compiler context, a type defines the size and memory layout of values of that type.
+In this thesis however, I will focus on types from the perspective of type checking.

 > A type is simply a property with which a program is implicitly or explicitly annotated before runtime.
 > Type declarations are invariants that hold for all executions of a program, and can be expressed